mockup

 1. Define Your Goals and Expectations

 Before you start searching for an outfitter, it's essential to clarify what you want from the trip.
-Ask yourself the following questions:
+Ask yourself:

 Knowing what you want will help narrow your options and guide your conversations with potential outfitters.